This interactive database lets you access hard data about police use of force

 “The Justice Navigator is a radically new way to access not just the data, but the analytics from it,” says Phillip Atiba Goff, cofounder and CEO of the CPE. “[It’s] now available to people in both law enforcement who want to make change, and communities who want to hold them accountable to that change.”

 The problem lay in the fact that the reports, thousands of pages long, took months to produce, and were lengthy and hard to understand.
 Google.org joined the project in 2017, attracted to working with the CPE because it was “small and scrappy, with an ambitious goal of reimagining community safety,” says Maab Ibrahim, who leads Google.org’s racial justice and inclusion initiatives.
-Google brought in a team of 10 fellows and a $5 million investment to help expedite the reports, eventually halving the processing time.
-Now, after a series of more investments, a second round of 14 Google fellows has built the interactive site to transform “PDF reports to something much easier to understand and navigate and replicate across cities,” Ibrahim says.
+Google.org brought in a team of 10 fellows and a $5 million investment to help expedite the reports, eventually halving the processing time.
+Now, after a series of more investments, a second round of 14 Google.org fellows has built the interactive site to transform “PDF reports to something much easier to understand and navigate and replicate across cities,” Ibrahim says.

 The data specifically focuses on the three data points because they are more measurable and available across departments—and, crucially, can help analyze the rates across different racial groups.
 “The simple production of data can lead to further ideological entrenchment,” Goff says.
 “That doesn’t keep Black folks any safer.
 It just makes us angrier.”